 Checking out the leaderboards of the game you’re speedrunning, or about to speedrun, you may find that you need to create a new category.
 There are many variables to speedrunning a new category and getting it accepted on the leaderboards, so there is not a one-size-fits-all solution.
 However, as someone who has created a new category on the leaderboards for The Legend of Zelda: Link’s Awakening DX, I can provide you with the best advice I can give.

-If you are instead looking for how to start a speedrun of a game which does not have any categories at all, you’re probably more interested in checking out this article: How to Start Speedrunning a Game Which Has No Runs – Creating a New Speedrun.
+If you are instead looking for how to start a speedrun of a game that does not have any categories at all, you’re probably more interested in checking out this article: How to Start Speedrunning a Game Which Has No Runs – Creating a New Speedrun.

 First off, let me tell you… getting a new category on the leaderboards was not easy.
 Things may come easier for you, but for me, it was months of hard work.
 However, nothing is more rewarding than putting in some real effort and seeing it pay off!